-So, that's where the exception for symbolic links and directories comes from.
+Firstly, unlike POSIX access control policies, ICFS does not give an ability to hide the directory structure from processes.
 The only thing that a malicious process can gain from this relaxation of the original restrictions is the ability to see the directory structure, which is unlikely to contain any kind of sensitive data.
-Of course, modification and removal of directories and symbolic links still requires an appropriate permission, since an attacker may modify them to represent completely different data, while other processes would be none the wiser.